IronDestroyer1743/NextToken/README.md

 Tap any empty slot to fill it.
 Tap a filled slot to unfill.
 Fill them all to trigger the reward effect.
 The settings cog (top right) opens a slide-out panel for all customization.
 The reset button clears the board.

-## Hosting

-Drop `index.html` on any static host: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or even open it locally from your file system.
-No build step required.

 ## Privacy

 Everything runs client-side.
 No analytics, no network requests, no data leaves your device.
 Custom icons and settings live in your browser's localStorage.